When People of Color Have Sleep Apnea

 Incidence of OSA among people of color

-OSA has been shown in multiple studies to prevail in black, indigenous, and people of color (BIPOC) communities; it’s also found to be more severe among these people at the time of diagnosis.6
+OSA has been shown in multiple studies to prevail in Black, indigenous, and people of color (BIPOC) communities.
+It is also found to be more severe among these people at the time of diagnosis.6

-The reasons for this trace back to a cultural mistrust of the medical system, obstacles to care (economics, caregiver bias, or access issues), and general life stress chiefly linked to racism.7-9
+The reasons for this trace back to a cultural mistrust of the medical system, obstacles to care (economics, caregiver bias, or access issues), and general life stress chiefly linked to racism.7,8

 Let's take a closer look.